nwashin59/Korine-Keira/README.md

 ![Screenshot 2024-05-30 6 31 42 PM](https://github.com/nwashin59/Korine-Keira/assets/75768362/25a7bb68-5dd1-4531-ac45-a432627bbca8)
 ![Screenshot 2024-05-30 6 30 48 PM](https://github.com/nwashin59/Korine-Keira/assets/75768362/1be0bccf-7d2e-4757-87cc-870356ed5d9a)
 ![Screenshot 2024-05-30 6 31 07 PM](https://github.com/nwashin59/Korine-Keira/assets/75768362/ae7e4707-e2ef-41fa-91f8-cf8b0744195f)
+# description
+I was tasked with creating a robot arm that can move up and down using a button.
+It's equipped with four servos that control its movement.
+This arm is designed for visual demonstration, so it's best to observe its operation without the need for hands-on interaction.

 # Reflection

-When I look back at the when i started building my robot arm, I realize it's been a mix of challenges and getting it done.
-The phase of getting it done, which I tackled with Keira, was really interesting.
-We had to dive deep into designs and coding structures, which was both exciting and a bit difficult. this project is about how are we going to get the long pole in the middle to move by using four servos. by that happening we are using a button so it can go up and down without using our hands. the metro & breadboard really put a lot of power onto the pole thingy.
-Looking at the completed robot arm (In onshape) , I'm proud of what we've accomplished even tho we couldn’t get it done in time to print out.
+When I look back at when I started building my robot arm, I realize it's been a mix of challenges getting it done.
+The phases Keira and I had to tackle were very interesting we had to dive deep into designs and coding structures, which was both exciting and a bit difficult.
+This project is about how are we going to get the long pole in the middle to move by using four servos.
+In order to complete this task we are using a button to control the up and down motion without using our hands.
+The metro & breadboard really put a lot of power onto the pole.
+Looking at the completed robot arm (In onshape), I'm proud of what we've accomplished even though we couldn’t get it done in time to print out.